 - Does your business earn over $30,000 net income after expenses?
 Say Yes.

 - Are you located in New York City or Tennessee where S corporation tax rates are egregious and suck up all the Federal tax savings?
 New Hampshire?
 Say No (unless you are being limited by Section 199A for lack of wages).

 - Do you have other W-2 income that exceeds or comes close to exceeding the Social Security limits of $142,800 (for the 2021 tax year)?
 Say No..
-If you say Yes, we need business income to exceed $250,000 in #1 above.
+If you say Yes, we need net ordinary business income after expenses and deductions to exceed $250,000 in #1 above.

 - Is this a going concern?
 In other words, is the business going to continue to earn the same income or more each year?
 Say Yes.